-Staff positions, when available, are posted via the Harvard University web site at http://www.employment.harvard.edu/.
-On the advanced search page, enter “American Repertory Theater” in the School/Unit field.
+Full-time staff positions, when available, are posted via the Harvard University website.
+On the Search for Jobs page, enter “American Repertory Theater.”

 Frequently Asked Questions

 Do you accept submissions on a rolling basis?

 Due to volume, we cannot accept nor review submissions outside of the posted auditions.

 Typically, season EPAs are scheduled in the Spring preceding the season.
 The Donkey Show typically holds auditions twice annually, once at the start of the fall and once at the start of the spring.

 I am out of town during your auditions.
 Do you accept video submissions?